Supermax prison: Brazil

 In 1985, the state government of São Paulo created an annex to a psychiatric penitentiary hospital meant to house the most violent inmates of the region and established the Penitentiary of Rehabilitation Center of Taubaté, also known as Piranhão.
 Previously, high-risk inmates were housed at a prison on Anchieta Island; however, that closed down after a bloody massacre.
-At Taubaté, inmates spent 23 hours of a day in solitary confinement and spent 30 minutes a day with a small group of seven to ten inmates.
+At Taubaté, inmates spent 23 hours each day in solitary confinement and 30 minutes each day with a small group of seven to ten inmates.
 Ill-treatment of inmates occurred on a daily basis, causing major psychological impairment.

 Throughout the 1990s, and the early-2000s, Brazil faced major challenges with gang structures within its prisons.
 The gang Primeiro Comando da Capital (PCC) gained notoriety in the prison system and had new members joining within the prisons.
 Riots were a common occurrence and the gang culture became uncontrollable, leading authorities to pass the controversial Regime Disciplinar Diferenciado (RDD), a culture founded from disciplinary punishment.

 Germany

-Stammheim Prison, in Stuttgart, Germany, opened as a supermax-style prison in 1964, with an additional wing built in 1975 to house members of the far-left militant Red Army Faction.
+Stammheim Prison, in Stuttgart, opened as a supermax-style prison in 1964, with an additional wing built in 1975 to house members of the far-left militant Red Army Faction.
 At the time, it was considered one of the most secure prisons in the world.

 United Kingdom

 His Majesty's Prison Service in England and Wales has had a long history in controlling prisoners that are high-risk.
 Prisoners are categorized into four main classifications (A, B, C, D) with A being "highly dangerous" with a high risk of escaping to category D in which inmates "can be reasonably trusted in open conditions."

 The British government formed the Control Review Committee in 1984 to allow for regulating long-term disruptive prisoners.
 The committee proposed special units (called CRC units) which were formally introduced in 1989 to control for highly-disruptive prisoners to be successfully reintegrated.
 Yet a series of escapes, riots, and investigations by authorities saw the units come to a close in 1998.
 They were replaced by Close Supervision Centres (CSC).
 It was reported to hold 60 of the most dangerous men in the UK in 2015.
+HM Prison Belmarsh has a High-Security Unit that can hold up to 48 prisoners.
+The prisoners are those of greatest risk of escape, terrorism, radicalising other prisoners or continuing organised crime from within the prison.